tonytnnt/CSCI8656_Project/README.md

 This is a demo project written in NextJS.
 It uses prisma for ORM (which means connects to database)

+This has been modified for Group 9 for class CSCI 4650/8656.
+Some information below may be out of date.

 # Run on your local machine

 - Step 1, clone this project to your local machine and within the project root folder